Alfa Romeo Giulia TZ: Giulia TZ2

 245 km/h.
 The rear window was also changed, now single unit rather than three part window in TZ.
 Development of TZ cars was stopped in the end of 1965, to make room for the new Alfa Romeo GTA racing program.
 Only 12 TZ2s were built.

 The car won the prestigious Gran Turismo Trophy at the 2009 Pebble Beach Concours d'Elegance.

 Race results

 The TZ2 took class win on 25 April 1965 in the 1000 km of Monza, with Bussinello-De Adamich finishing seventh overall and first in the GT 1600 category.
 Also in 1965 it took class victories thanks to Rolland-Consten in the 12 Hours of Sebring; Bianchi-Rolland in the Targa Florio; and Adamich-"Geki" in the 1000 km of Nürburgring, the 6 Hours of Melbourne, the Giro d'Italia and the Criterium des Cevennes.
 There were further class wins the following year: at Monza (De Adamich-Zeccoli), Sebring (Andrey-"Geki"), in the Targa Florio (Pinto-Todaro) and at the Nürburgring (Bianchi-Schultze).

+Prominent Australian racing team of the 1960s, Sydney based Mildren Racing run by former race driver and Australia's official Alfa Romeo importer of the time Alec Mildren, also raced the Giulia TZ2 in sports car racing.
+Painted in the teams traditional bright yellow, the car was driven to victory and placings in sports car races in Australia by the teams driver Kevin Bartlett.

+Bartlett and Doug Chivas drove the Mildren Racing TZ2 to third place in the 1966 Rothmans 12 Hour International Sports Car Race held at the Surfers Paradise International Raceway in Queensland, Australia.
+Bartlett and Chivas covered 471 laps, 23 behind the winning Ferrari 250LM of Jackie Stewart and local racer Andy Buchanan.